CS510-Fall2021/CourseInfo/README.md

 - Download RStudio: https://rstudio.com/products/rstudio/download/ Select the free desktop version.
 Follow installation instructions.
 - After installing RStudio, make sure that git is working.
 Open RStudio and open Preferences.
 Under the left column, select "Git/SVN" and make sure the "Enable version control interace for RStudio projects" is checked.

+This is a different line added, intended to create a merge conflict.